Stefano Sorrentino

 Stefano Sorrentino (born 28 March 1979) is an Italian former footballer.
-A professional goalkeeper for his whole career, he is currently a football agent, as well as owner/chairman of Chieri in the Serie D league.
+A professional goalkeeper for his whole career, he is currently a football agent.

 Sorrentino played for several Italian clubs throughout his career, being mainly known for his time with Torino, Chievo and Palermo, winning a Serie B title and promotion to Serie A with the latter side in the 2013–14 season.
-Abroad, he represented AEK Athens in Greece and Recreativo of Spain.
+Abroad, he represented AEK Athens in Greece and Recreativo in Spain.

 Club career

 Early years / Torino

 Born in Cava de' Tirreni, Campania, Sorrentino started playing football with S.S.
-Lazio, finishing his youth training with Juventus F.C. in 1997 and failing to collect any official first-team appearances during his one-season spell.
-In the summer of 1998 he joined Torino F.C. in Serie B, only playing once in the league.
+Lazio, finishing his youth training with Juventus FC in 1997 and failing to collect any official first-team appearances during his one-season spell.
+In the summer of 1998 he joined Torino FC in Serie B, only playing once in the league.

 In the next two years, Sorrentino played in Serie C1, representing S.S.
 Juve Stabia and A.S.
 Varese 1910 on loan.
 He returned to Torino in the 2001 off-season, being a backup in the top division (twelve games) and an undisputed starter in the second level during his tenure; in his final campaign he made 43 league appearances for Toro, who finished second and promoted via the playoffs, only to be denied due to financial irregularities.

-AEK
+AEK Athens

-In the 2005 off-season, however, the Turin-based club declared bankruptcy and consequently released all its players.
-Sorrentino then signed with AEK Athens F.C. but, after the birth of his daughter, he asked president Demis Nikolaidis to let him return to Italy because his wife was not feeling comfortable enough in Greece.
-However, no ideal offer was made, and the player made it clear that if he had to stay in the country, he would be 100% professional; on 21 November 2006 he had a top-notch performance in a 1–0 home win against A.C.
-Milan for the group stage of the UEFA Champions League, also being named Player of the match.
+In the 2005 off-season, however, the Turin-based club declared bankruptcy and released all its players.
+Sorrentino then signed with AEK Athens but, after the birth of his daughter, he asked president Demis Nikolaidis to let him return to Italy, because his wife was not feeling comfortable enough in Greece.
+However, no ideal offer was made, and the player made it clear that if he had to stay in the country, he would be 100% professional; on 21 November 2006 he had a top-notch performance in a 1–0 home win against AC Milan for the group stage of the UEFA Champions League, also being named Player of the match.

 In July 2007, after failing to win any silverware in two seasons, Sorrentino was loaned to Recreativo de Huelva, with the Spanish side having the option to sign him on a full basis at the end of the campaign.
 He made his La Liga debut on 26 August in a 1–1 home draw to Real Betis, and eventually appeared in all league games as the Andalusians eventually avoided relegation, ranking 16th.